JustKiddingCode/arpoc/docs/implementation/special_pages.rst

    Screenshot of the userinfo special page

 The userinfo prints the information that is available for the access control evaluation in the subject dictionary.
-It is the same the reverse proxy gets from the openid connect provider via the userinfo endpoint.
+It is the same the reverse proxy gets from the OpenID Connect provider via the userinfo endpoint.

 Policy Administration Point